bemnlam/blog_posts/posts/notes-on-atlassian-bamboo.md

 This is the default front page of Bamboo.
 You can also check this out by clicking **Build** > **All Build Plans**.

-#### Glossary
+### Glossary

 *Build*: The build result of the default plan.

 *Build Plan*: Usually it refers to the definitions of all build-related configuratoins.
 However, sometimes it *also* refers to the **default build barnch** or the **default branch configurations**.

-I will try to avoid using *build plan* in this article as it is a bit confusing.
+I will try to avoid using the term *build plan* in this article as it is a bit confusing.
 I will use :

 - *default branch configuratoins* to indicate the default settings of a *build plan*;